sian504/camera_and_curls/README.md

 ![Contact form](assets/images/features-contactform.png)

-The About page contains an image of me and gives the user a little insight into my route into photography and how I got into taking photos.
+The About page contains an image of me and gives the user a little insight into my route into photography.
 This text introduces the contact form which consists of 3 text inputs and an email input.
 The name and email address are required to submit the form so that I am able to respond to them.
 I styled this to match the overall feel of the website.

 This satisfies the user story: As a returning user, I want to access the photographer's contact page so I can give feedback and ask about a potential collaboration.